When Should I Start Taking My Puppy To The Vet?

 WhatsApp

 So, you've got a new furball in your life and you couldn't be more excited!
 But amidst all the cuddles and playtime, a question nags at the back of your mind: when should you start taking your adorable puppy to the vet?
-Well, fret not, because in this article, we'll guide you through the ideal age to begin those important vet visits and why it's crucial for your little companion's health and wellbeing.
-Get ready to become a savvy parent as we unravel the mystery of when your puppy should make their debut at the vet's office.
+Well, fret not, because in this article, we'll you through the ideal age to begin those important vet visits and why it's crucial for your little companion's health and wellbeing.
+Get ready to become a savvy pet parent as we unravel the mystery of when your puppy should make their debut at the vet's office.

 First Weeks of Life